 Stroke is a serious medical emergency that requires awareness and timely treatment to prevent disability or death.
 Though 80% of strokes are preventable, they remain the 3rd leading cause of death in the United States, killing more people than homicides, suicides, and hypertension combined.
-Nearly 150,000 Americans die from a stroke annually, and even though healthy lifestyle choices may decrease risk, over half a million Americans suffer a stroke each year.
+Nearly 150,000 Americans die from a stroke annually, there are more reports of stroke in young adults each year, and even though healthy lifestyle choices may decrease risk, over half a million Americans suffer a stroke each year.

 What is a stroke?

 A stroke is a “brain attack”.
-The brain is the epicenter of all function in your body (i.e. movement, digestion, emotion), and needs an adequate supply of oxygen from the blood to properly function.
+The brain is the epicenter of all functions in your body (i.e. movement, digestion, emotion), and needs an adequate supply of oxygen from the blood to properly function.
 A stroke occurs when a clot blocks a blood vessel in the brain, disrupting the blood supply.
 Without enough oxygen the brain cells die, resulting in brain damage, disability, and even death.
-This type of stroke, an Ischemic Stroke, accounts for over 85% of strokes.
-Another, less common, type of stroke is called a Hemorrhagic Stroke, and occurs when there is a bleed in the brain.
+This type of stroke, and Ischemic Stroke, accounts for over 85% of strokes.
+Another, less common, type of stroke is called a Hemorrhagic Stroke and occurs when there is a bleed in the brain.

 Risk Factors and Prevention